-- Need a fourth reason to love quinoa?
-Quinoa is a gluten-free and cholesterol-free whole food, is kosher for Passover and is almost always organic.
+Quinoa is also a gluten-free and cholesterol-free whole food, is kosher for Passover, and is almost always organic.

-Use quinoa in just about any recipe calling for rice or another whole grain, such as rice salads, couscous recipes or pilafs.
-You could try keeping some cooked quinoa on hand to toss into salads, or keep some ready to go in your freezer to add to just about anything.
+Use quinoa in just about any recipe calling for rice or another whole grain, such as rice salads, couscous recipes, or pilafs.
+If you keep some cooked quinoa on hand in either the fridge or freezer, you are always ready to toss into any dish for added texture, body, and nutrition.